 When processed to make materials, carbon becomes tied up in the Hemp product rather than returning to the ozone.
 Although burning Hemp crops releases some stored CO2, it merely returns to the next crop of plants in a cycle.
 Hemp plants don’t just take though, they also contribute higher levels of oxygen than most plants, accounting for about 20 to 40 percent of oxygen in the environment.

 Hemp benefits you and the environment in more ways than we can count.
-The medicinal benefits of this plant are bringing relief to people everywhere.
+The medicinal benefits of this plant are bringing relief to people everywhere through CBD Oil, CBD Infused Gummies and other premium CBD products.
 However, we have a long way to go before we maximize Hemp’s potential in our environmental practices.
-You can do your part this Earth day by decreasing your use of single-use plastics and opting for Hemp-based paper and plastics instead.
+You can do your part this Hemp History Week by educating others about the health benefits and environmental impact the Hemp plant can have on your community and society as a whole.

 United States Environmental Protection Agency – EPA History: Earth Day